These are the toughest remaining games for undefeated San Diego State | NCAA.com

 And then there was one.

-We're more than halfway through January and No. 4 San Diego State (22-0) is still the only remaining undefeated men's basketball team for the 2019-20 season after Alabama prevented No. 4 Auburn from reaching 16-0.
+We're through January and No. 4 San Diego State (23-0) is still the only remaining undefeated men's basketball team for the 2019-20 season after Alabama prevented No. 4 Auburn from reaching 16-0.

 Three-hundred and fifty-three teams started with an undefeated record in November and now the Aztecs are the only ones who can make that claim.